HatchCrypto/unilogin/README.md

 =====
 The project is meant to propose creative solutions to UX challenges posed by naive users who are not familiar with private-public key pairs or the general Ethereum ecosystem.

 The design follows many of the guidelines outlined in [EIP-1077](https://github.com/ethereum/EIPs/pull/1077) and [ERC-1078](https://github.com/ethereum/EIPs/pull/1078).
-It is directly modeled on use cases presented by [Alex van de Sande at UX Unconference Toronto 2018](https://www.youtube.com/watch?v=qF2lhJzngto&feature=youtu.be).
+It is directly modeled on use cases presented by [Alex Van de Sande at UX Unconference Toronto 2018](https://www.youtube.com/watch?v=qF2lhJzngto&feature=youtu.be).

 Pattern Overview